locketylerj/HTML_CSS_Bootstrap/README.md

 A visualization dashboard website plotting [weather data](Resources/cities.csv).

-In building this dashboard, individual pages exist for each plot and a means by which we can navigate between them.
+ Website includes individual pages for each plot and a way to navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 On the landing page, we can see a comparison of all of the plots, and there is another page where we can view the data used to build these plots.

 ### Website Requirements